The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 A provision is effectively an estimate of expenditure which may have been incurred or losses which may have been sustained.
 They do not necessarily reflect actual expenditure but are a reliable estimate in working out the cost of a particular item to a business.

 Provisions are only allowable for tax purposes in certain circumstances.
-An important case is Owen v Southern Railway of Peru Ltd whereby HMRC only accepted a provision provided it had been specifically calculated.
+An important case is Owen v Southern Railway of Peru Ltd, whereby HMRC only accepted a provision provided it had been specifically calculated.
 HMRC does not like companies simply putting through a provision in the accounts and wiping out substantial amounts of taxable profit.
-Where a company can show a fundamental basis for the figures computed, then the provision would be allowed.
-This case sets the principle that provisions are only allowable where they are specific.
+Where a company can show a fundamental basis for the figures computed then the provision would be allowed.
+This case set the principle that provisions are only allowable where they are specific.

-HMRC’s bi-monthly publication, Tax Bulletin issue number 44 (now incorporated into Business Income Manual) released in December 1999, sets out HMRC’s views on the deductibility of provisions.
-BIM46510 states that HMRC will accept provisions as deductible if they:
+HMRC’s bi-monthly publication, Tax Bulletin, issue number 44 (now incorporated into Business Income Manual), released in December 1999, set out HMRC’s views on the deductibility of provisions.
+Tax Bulletin 44 (subscription sensitive) states that HMRC will accept provisions as deductible if:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.